-Since AR4 new proxy and model data have become available from three Cenozoic warm periods to enable an assessment of forcing, feedbacks and the surface temperature response (e.g., Dowsett et al., 2012; Lunt et al., 2012; Haywood et al., 2013).
+Since AR4 new proxy and model data have become available from three Cenozoic warm periods to enable an assessment of forcing, feedbacks and the surface-temperature response (e.g., Dowsett et al., 2012; Lunt et al., 2012; Haywood et al., 2013).
 These are the Paleocene-Eocene Thermal Maximum (PETM; Table 5.1), the Early Eocene Climatic Optimum (EECO; Table 5.1) and the mid-Pliocene Warm Period (MPWP; Table 5.1).
-Reconstructions of surface temperatures based on proxy data remain challenged by (i) the limited number and uneven geographical distribution of sites, (ii) seasonal biases and (iii) the validity of assumptions required by each proxy method (assessed in Table 5.A.3).
+Reconstructions of surface temperatures based on proxy data remain challenged by: (i) the limited number and uneven geographical distribution of sites, (ii) seasonal biases and (iii), the validity of assumptions required by each proxy method (assessed in Table 5.A.3).
 There is also a lack of consistency in the way uncertainties are reported for proxy climate estimates.
 In most cases error bars represent the analytical and calibration error.
-In some compilations qualitative confidence assessments are reported to account for the quality of the age control, number of samples, fossil preservation and abundance, performance of the proxy method utilized and agreement of multiple proxy estimates (e.g., Multiproxy Approach for the Reconstruction of the Glacial Ocean surface (MARGO) Project Members, 2009; Dowsett et al., 2012).
+In some compilations qualitative confidence assessments are reported to account for the quality of the age control, number of samples, fossil preservation and abundance, performance of the proxy method utilized, and agreement of multiple proxy estimates (e.g., MARGO Project Members, 2009; Dowsett et al., 2012).

-The PETM was marked by a massive carbon release and corresponding global ocean acidification (Zachos et al., 2005; Ridgwell and Schmidt, 2010) and, with low confidence, global warming of 4°C to 7°C relative to pre-PETM mean climate (Sluijs et al., 2007; McInerney and Wing, 2011).
-The carbon release of 4500 to 6800 PgC over 5 to 20 kyr translates into a rate of emissions of ~0.5 to 1.0 PgC yr-1 (Panchuk et al., 2008; Zeebe et al., 2009).
-GHG emissions from marine methane hydrate and terrestrial permafrost may have acted as positive feedbacks (DeConto et al., 2012).
+The PETM was marked by a massive carbon release and corresponding global ocean acidification (Zachos et al., 2005; Ridgwell and Schmidt, 2010) and, with low confidence, global warming of $4^{\circ}C-7^{\circ}C$ relative to pre-industrial (Sluijs et al., 2007; McInerney and Wing, 2011).
+The carbon release of 4500-6800 PgC over 5-20 kyr translates into a rate of emissions of ~0.5-1.0 PgC yr-1 (Panchuk et al., 2008; Zeebe et al., 2009).
+Greenhouse gas emissions from marine methane hydrate and terrestrial permafrost may have acted as positive feedbacks (DeConto et al., 2012).

 The EECO represents the last time atmospheric CO_2 concentrations may have reached a level of ~1000 ppm (Section 5.2.2.2).
 There were no substantial polar ice sheets, and oceanic and continental configurations, vegetation type and distribution were significantly different from today.
 Whereas simulated SAT are in reasonable agreement with reconstructions (Huber and Caballero, 2011; Lunt et al., 2012) (Box 5.1, Figure 1d), there are still significant discrepancies between simulated and reconstructed mean annual SST, which are reduced if seasonal biases in some of the marine proxies are considered for the high-latitude sites (Hollis et al., 2012; Lunt et al., 2012).
-Medium confidence is placed on the reconstructed global mean surface temperature anomaly estimate of 9°C to 14°C.
+Medium confidence is placed on the reconstructed global mean surface temperature anomaly estimate of 8°C-14°C.